-The second most beautiful city in the Czech Republic is Český Krumlov, hidden in the south-western part in the South Bohemian Region.
-This town with less than 15,000 inhabitants offers just a great and uniquely impressive downtown and is therefore an official UNESCO World Heritage Site since 1992.
+The second most beautiful city in the Czech Republic is Český Krumlov, hidden in the south-western part of the South Bohemian Region.
+This town with less than 15,000 inhabitants offers just a great and uniquely impressive downtown and is, therefore, an official UNESCO World Heritage Site since 1992.
 The Český Krumlov Castle, overlooking most parts of the small town, was built in the 13th century.
-Measured by it’s size it’s just unusually large in comparision to the rest of the city.
+Measured by its size it’s just unusually large in comparison to the rest of the city.

 Have you ever been to Český Krumlov?